awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-examples-public-httphttps.md

 # Example Container Policy: Public Read Access over HTTP or HTTPS<a name="policies-examples-public-httphttps"></a>

-This policy allows access to the `GetObject` and `DescribeObject` operations on any object \(as specified by the \* at the end of the resource path\)\.
-It allows this access to anyone, including all authenticated users and anonymous users \(users who are not logged in\):
+This example policy allows access to the `GetObject` and `DescribeObject` operations on any object \(as specified by the \* at the end of the resource path\)\.
+It allows read access to anyone, including all authenticated users and anonymous users \(users who are not logged in\):

 ```
 {